RedHatNordicsSA/linux4win/content/lab0.md

 ```
 https://ip.nu.mb.er:9090
 ```
-Now that you have connected to your server it is time to log into the web-ui called cockpit.
+Now that you have connected to your server it is time to log into the web-ui.

 Use the user **rhel** and password that your instructor provided to you.